 At Sunset Cliffs Natural Park, you can get a rare glimpse of an undisturbed coastal sage scrub community.
 A restoration project has been in the works here since 2005.
 A large amount of coastal native plants have v

 I have been fortunate to watch the restoration throughout the years.
-The last time I visited was on a King Tide day- Jan 12, 2020.
-On top of that, each time that I visit over here, there seems to be something new to see.
+The last time I visited was on a King Tide day- January 12, 2020.
+On top of that, there seems to be something new each time I stay over here.

-Below is a comparison showing the entrance into the Park, which clearly demonstrates the progress made here.
+Below is a comparison showing the entrance into the Park, demonstrating the progress made here.
 (Take note of the white building in the far background for a better perspective.)

-A trail, situated on the bluffs, links to the Navy’s 640-acre Point Loma Ecological Reserve.
-I have yet to try this trail out, but I surely will write about it when I do.
+A trail on the bluffs links to the Navy’s 640-acre Point Loma Ecological Reserve.
+I have yet to try this trail out, but I will write about it.
 I can never get enough of the bluffs in San Diego.